Instant view: Pfizer, BioNTech say their COVID-19 vaccine is more than 90% effective

 "The base case we have already is that we are likely to get a vaccine by year-end and that it will be rolled out.
 So we do see news like this as positive.
 The worrying sign would be if we get negative news say on testing, that would hurt how we view the economic outlook."

-(Reporting by Kate Kelland, Caroline Copley, Julie Steenhuysen, Josephine Mason, Dhara Ranasinghe, Saikat Chatterjee, Tom Arnold, Tommy Wilkes and Francesco Guarascio)
+(Reporting by Kate Kelland, Caroline Copley, Julie Steenhuysen, Josephine Mason, Dhara Ranasinghe, Saikat Chatterjee, Tom Arnold, Tommy Wilkes, Francesco Guarascio, Angelo Amante, Michael Erman, Emilio Parodi and Polina Ivanova)